Far Out Man

 Far Out Man is a 1990 American comedy film written, directed by and starring Tommy Chong.
+A co-production with CineTel Films, the film was released to theatres by New Line Cinema on May 11, 1990.

 Plot

 An aging hippie goes on a road trip in search of his long lost family.
 He meets up with his son (Paris Chong, Tommy's real-life son).
 Together they go off to see America.
 A majority of Tommy's real life family have roles; daughter Rae Dawn plays his daughter and wife Shelby has a lead role as his ex.
 Chong's former partner Cheech Marin makes a cameo appearance as a passenger in the back of Far Out Man's truck.